xenolog/l23network/README.md

         netmask         => '255.255.255.0',
     }

-Open vSwitch provides lot of parameter for different configurations.
+Open vSwitch provides a lot of parameter for different configurations.
 We can specify them in "properties" option as list of parameter=value (or parameter:key=value) strings.
-The most of them you can see in [open vSwitch documentation page](http://openvswitch.org/support/).
+You can find more parameters in [open vSwitch documentation page](http://openvswitch.org/support/).

 802.1q vlan access ports
 ------------------------
 ### Using standart linux way

-We can use tagged vlans over ordinary network interfaces (or over bonds).
+We can use tagged vlans over ordinary network interfaces and over bonds.
-L23networks support two variants of naming vlan interfaces:
+L23networks module supports two types of vlan interface namings:
-* *vlanXXX* -- 802.1q tag gives from the vlan interface name, but you need specify parent intarface name in the **vlandev** parameter.
+* *vlanXXX* -- 802.1q tag XXX from the vlan interface name.
+You must specify the parent interface name in the **vlandev** parameter.
-* *eth0.101* -- 802.1q tag and parent interface name gives from the vlan interface name
+* *eth0.XXX* -- 802.1q tag XXX and parent interface name from the vlan interface name

-If you need using 802.1q vlans over bonds -- you can use only first variant.
+If you are using 802.1q vlans over bonds it is strongly recommended to use the first one.

-In this example we can see both variants:
+In this example we can see both types:

     l23network::l3::ifconfig {'vlan6':
         ipaddr  => '192.168.6.1',